 Other concerns were the lack of property deeds/titles on AL, discrimination, development aggression, diminishing values, land grabbing, lack of recognition by LGUs to the IPs/Council of Elders, no harmonization of the Indigenous People's Rights Act (IPRA) and Bishop of Bontoc-Lagawe and Chair of the Catholic Bishop's Conference of the Philippines - Episcopal Commission on Indigenous Peoples Most Rev. Valentin C. Dimoc, D.D., delivered an inspirational message.
-He stressed the importance of dialogue, participation, and experiences of their foundation in securing ancestral domain (AD) of IPs in Cordillera. a vital sense of living and indivisible to the identity and spirituality of IPs.
-The Cordillera alone has 149 ancestral domains located in the different municipalities with 7 registered Certificate of Ancestral Domain co-responsibility especially on the issues of development aggression and red-tagging of the indigenous leaders.
+He stressed the importance of dialogue, participation, and co-responsibility especially on the issues of development aggression and red-tagging of the indigenous leaders.